Sohan Hayreh: Early life in India

 Hayreh was born in the small village of Littran in the Indian state of Punjab.
-As the eldest son in a farming family, his mother decided he should go to medical school because there were no physicians in the area and no medical help was available when anyone in the family was ill.
+As the eldest son in a Jatt Sikh farming family, his mother decided he should go to medical school because there were no physicians in the area and no medical help was available when anyone in the family was ill.
 In 1946, he started his medical education at King Edward Medical College at Lahore, which is in current-day Pakistan.
 However, due to the partition of India in 1947, Hayreh, along with the college's other non-Muslim students had to leave Lahore.
 He was able to finish his medical degree in Amritsar, which held the only other available medical college in his home state of Punjab.

 After graduating from medical school and initial training in general surgery, he decided to join the Indian Army Medical Corps on a short service commission; where part of the time he worked as a general surgeon.
 He served most of his three years with the army in rough field conditions near the India–Pakistan border.
 After his commitment to the army had ended, he was anxious to pursue an academic and research career.
 In 1955, he accepted the only available academic position available, which was in the anatomy department in the newly opened Government Medical College, Patiala.